Fourth Wing But in Space: The Sci Fi Romance You Have Been Craving

 What "Fourth Wing But in Space" Actually Looks Like

-Readers searching for this specific itch tend to want the same core elements.
+Readers searching for this specific itch want the same core elements.

-A bonded connection, whether that bond is with a creature, a ship, or the universe itself.
+A bond that costs something — whether that bond is with a creature, a ship, or a person who was supposed to be the enemy.

 And a heroine who is underestimated by everyone except the one person she does not want paying attention.